 Transactions deemed by management to be ongoing, major, or central to the provision of program services are reported as operating revenue and support and operating expenses in the accompanying statement of activities and changes in net assets.
-Non-operating revenue and support includes contributions and grants - capital, government support - capital, endowment release for current operations (see Notes 6 and 7), net assets released from capital restrictions (see Note 6), and investment activity (see Note 4).
+Non-operating revenue and support includes investment, capital and endowment activity.